In an evolving media landscape, we explore what is happening to consumer attention

 The topic of attention has garnered a lot of attention in recent times; some say attention is in crisis.
 Combine this with the proliferation of technology able to measure our behaviour, we aren’t short of studies that measure attention.
-However, like many hot topics, attention and understanding it is not a new obsession and much can be learned from existing theory and research.
+However, like many hot topics, much can be learned from existing theory and research.

 We were interested in attention because:

-a) instinctively it feels like an important criterium for effective advertising
+a) instinctively it feels like an important criterion for effective advertising

 b) we were curious how the changing nature of the media landscape was influencing attention